Manassas City Council seeks community input on possible airport name change - WTOP News

-Manassas Regional Airport is in the process of considering a new name planned for Spring 2027 — and the community is being asked for their input.
+Manassas Regional Airport is in the process of considering a new name for its debut as the region’s newest commercial-service airport in spring 2027 — and the community is being asked for its input.

 As things stand now, the council is weighing two potential names presented by the airport commission: Manassas Regional Airport and Washington Manassas Airport.